St Ali North and the Californian Dream

-St Ali North is a stunning cafe in the northern suburbs that evokes feelings of a Californian dream with its tall tree leafy surroundings and cycle track adjacent.
+St Ali North is a stunning cafe in the northern suburbs that evokes feelings of a Californian dream with its tall tree leafy surroundings and cycle track adjacent (breaking news: now closed).
 We met with another family here - east meets west of Melbourne.
 St Ali North was the perfect epicentre for a cafe rendezvous.

 The quality of St Ali North is top notch and on a par with highest standards of St Ali South.
 There's no hint of quality dropping away from the South Melbourne cafe icon.
 Get out your iphone and filters like I did, the sun rays across the chilled St Ali North setting are alluring.